Best Artificial Intelligence Books to Read in 2025

 It’s not all theory with Kurzweil, either.
 He highlights Henry Markham’s Blue Brain Project, an effort to create a full artificial brain by 2023, though he isn’t optimistic about their chances.

-Our Final Invention By James Barrat
+Our Final Invention by James Barrat

 At least one author on this list had to go full-Terminator, and documentarian James Barrat doesn’t disappoint.
-His book marvels at the lemming-like charge to make our own greatest rival—a machine with intelligence to rival our own.
+His book marvels at the lemming-like charge to make our own greatest rival — a machine with intelligence to rival our own.

 He builds convincing arguments that such an intelligence would share with us our instinct for self-preservation and would not take kindly to the idea of being switched off.
 Rivaling us in cunning, with the potential for global access, Barrat’s AI boogeyman really could unleash some sort of “judgment day” on us.
 With the potential for recursive self-improvement, Barrat imagines an AI that would leave us in the dust.

-Human + Machine: Reimagining Work in the Age of AI By Paul R. Daugherty and H. James Wilson
+Human + Machine: Reimagining Work in the Age of AI by Paul R. Daugherty and H. James Wilson

 Daugherty and Wilson skip the dire predictions of apocalyptic dystopia and take a pragmatic dive into what AI means for the modern workplace.
-To them, AI is more likely to disrupt business practices than the very nature of humanity, and at least in the near-term it’s hard to disagree with them.
+To them, AI is more likely to disrupt business practices than the very nature of humanity, and, at least in the near-term, it’s hard to disagree with them.

 The authors draw on their experience with 1,500 different companies to describe six evolving mergers of human and machine intelligence that enable companies to pivot quickly and leap forward in profitability.

 One of the most “manager-friendly” books on this list, Daugherty and Wilson include a “Leader’s Guide” for managers to align their company for success with the help of AI.
+It's hard to discount the impact of AI and machine learning in the workplace — and it's best to be prepared.

-Speak By Louisa Hall
+Speak by Louisa Hall

 Speak locates the story of the creation of artificial intelligence across the centuries, starting with the plight of a lonely Puritan woman on a journey to the new world with a husband who doesn’t love her.
-Other characters across the epochs include a Jewish refugee, computing innovator Alan Turing, a rogue computer programmer, and—most poignantly—a lonely and disabled girl whose only friend is AI software—possibly the only “person” she can trust.
+Other characters across the epochs include a Jewish refugee, computing innovator Alan Turing, a rogue computer programmer, and — most poignantly — a lonely and disabled girl whose only friend is AI software — possibly the only “person” she can trust.

 Hall places AI in a continuum of how we reach for each other but fall short, how we want to be heard but fail to listen, how we strive to connect but end up more alone than ever, with only our screens for companionship.
 While it seems to echo the age of social-media disconnect and artificial interactions, this novel looks both forward and backward, steeped in the past but ahead of its time.
-In Hall's estimation, we have never listened to each other, even before Twitter.
+In Hall's estimation, we have never listened to each other, even before social media.

 R.U.R.
-(Rossum’s Universal Robots By Karel Capek
+(Rossum’s Universal Robots) by Karel Capek

 Czech writer Karel Capek was far ahead of his time when he penned R.U.R. in the early 1920s and introduced the word “robot” to English.
 Capek’s play envisions a world in which the human race creates artificial people to do their grunt work, only to discover that because their lives lack meaning without toil, the humans in question stop breeding.